Sweden: Foreign relations

 Throughout the 20th century, Swedish foreign policy was based on the principle of non-alignment in peacetime and neutrality in wartime.
 Sweden's government pursued an independent course of nonalignment in times of peace so that neutrality would be possible in the event of war.

 During the early Cold War era, Sweden combined its policy of non-alignment and a low profile in international affairs with a security policy based on strong national defence.
 The function of the Swedish military was to deter attack.
 Beginning in the late 1960s, Sweden attempted to play a more significant and independent role in international relations.
 It involved itself significantly in international peace efforts, especially through the United Nations, and in support of the Third World.
 Following the 1986 assassination of Olof Palme and with the end of the Cold War, Sweden has adopted a more traditional foreign policy approach.
 Nevertheless, the country remains active in peacekeeping missions and maintains a considerable foreign aid budget.

 Since 1995 Sweden has been a member of the European Union, and as a consequence of a new world security situation the country's foreign policy doctrine has been partly modified, with Sweden playing a more active role in European security co-operation.
 In 2022, in response to Russia's invasion of Ukraine, Sweden moved to formally join the NATO alliance.
 Sweden formally became a member of NATO in 2024.

 Military

 The Saab JAS 39 Gripen is an advanced Swedish multi-role fighter aircraft of the Swedish Air Force.

-The law is enforced in Sweden by several government entities.
-The Swedish police is a Government agency concerned with police matters.
-The National Task Force is a national SWAT unit within the police force.
-The Swedish Security Service's responsibilities are counter-espionage, anti-terrorist activities, protection of the constitution and protection of sensitive objects and people.

 The Försvarsmakten (Swedish Armed Forces) are a government agency reporting to the Swedish Ministry of Defence and responsible for the peacetime operation of the armed forces of Sweden.
 The primary task of the agency is to train and deploy peacekeeping forces abroad, while maintaining the long-term ability to refocus on the defence of Sweden in the event of war.
 The armed forces are divided into Army, Air Force and Navy.
 The head of the armed forces is the Supreme Commander (Överbefälhavaren, ÖB), the most senior commissioned officer in the country.
 Up to 1974, the King was pro forma Commander-in-Chief, but in reality it was clearly understood through the 20th century that the monarch would have no active role as a military leader.